aberteau/NwIO/NwIO-WiFi-HTTP-IxO/README.md

 Before uploading program to your ESP32, you must configure settings (IP Address, ...).

 [Configuration](configuration.md)

-By default, this program handles 8 inputs and 10 outputs but you can easily modify pins usage (For example, 2 inputs and 16 outputs) in configuration.

 <!-- USAGE EXAMPLES -->
 ## Usage